starton-io/evm-mock-server/README.md

 ### Todo: Viem, etherjs...

+Please use the develop branch in order to contribute with PR

 - [ ] Add a test with viem
 - [ ] Add a test with etherjs
 - [ ] Create scenarios with list of block and a fork